 Diogenet is a dataset and series of tools designed for investigating the formation of intellectual communities in ancient Greece.
 In contrast to most approaches to the intellectual history of antiquity, which center around the study of doctrines, Diogenet was conceived for the exploration of the social structures and cultural semantics that informed the lives of ancient intellectuals.
 For a practical matter, we conceptualize social structure as embedded social networks, while we see cultural semantics as the discourses produced within such networks.

 To tackle the issue of social structure, we are continuously developing and updating our dataset of relations among ancient thinkers, their family members, romantic partners, friends, and benefactors.
 Unlike other research projects of this kind that restrict access to their data, our data is freely distributed under an opensource license with the aims of promoting collaboration and fostering reproducibility and replicability in research.

-The main ancient source that we use for this project is the Lives of Philosophers that Diogenes Laertius wrote in the third century CE, about eight hundred years after the appearance of the Pre-Socratics in Asia Minor.
+This project started with the extraction of social actors and relations among them found in the Lives of Philosophers of Diogenes Laertius, who wrote in the third century CE, about eight hundred years after the appearance of the Pre-Socratics in Asia Minor.
 In this work, Diogenes reports not only about the theories of philosophers but also their lives.
 Despite his meticulous accounts, however, Diogenes has been much distrusted by modern historians of philosophy.
 A main argument raised against his work is based on the apparently excessive attention that he paid to matters perceived as irrelevant for the history of ideas.
 These digressions are, in fact, stories about the family, friends, romantic relations, benefactors, and travels of ancient philosophers.
 It is precisely this perceived weakness that makes his work a great starting point for the reconstruction of the social networks of the intellectual of ancient Greece.